The Borrowers (book series): Books

 The Borrowers is a series of five novels including The Borrowers and four sequels that feature the same family after they leave "their" house.
 The sequels are titled alliteratively and alphabetically: The Borrowers Afield (1955), The Borrowers Afloat (1959), The Borrowers Aloft (1961), and The Borrowers Avenged (1982).
 The first four were originally published by J. M. Dent in hardcover editions.
 Puffin Books published a 700-page trade paperback omnibus edition in 1983, The Complete Borrowers Stories with a short introduction by Norton.

-The short, separate book Poor Stainless (1966) was revised as a novelette and re-published posthumously with a short author's note in 1994.
+The short, unrevised, separate book Poor Stainless and only appearing in The Eleanor Farjeon Book (1966) was later revised as a novelette and re-published as a stand-alone book, first edition, in 1971 by JM Dent & Co and then again 24 years later posthumously with a short author's note in 1994, by Viking.
 The narrative, told by Homily to Arrietty, occurs before the first of the full-length Borrower novels, and concerns a small adventure Stainless has when he gets lost.

 Adaptations

 There have been several screen adaptations of The Borrowers: